NERV-MAGI/NERV-MAGI/README.md

-- Hi, I’m @NERV-MAGI
-- I’m interested in ML、DL、BD、radiology、medical image、Bioinformatics、statistics
+- Interested in Meachine Learning\Deep Learning\Hadoop\medical image\Data analysis
-- I’m currently learning Bioinformatics、statistics
+- currently learning and practice
-- reach me by "sanpuanzheng@outlook.com" or "76334980@qq.com"
+- reach me by sanpuanzheng@outlook.com

 <!---
 NERV-MAGI/NERV-MAGI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.